10 Tips for Aging Gracefully and Well

 - Avoid processed foods, unhealthy fats and refined sugars.

-- Minimize salt intake (will help lower your blood pressure).
+- Minimize salt intake (supports lowering your blood pressure).

 From around age 30, the bone density starts to diminish in both men and women, increasing in women after menopause.
 Consequently, bones start to become more fragile and are apt to break, especially as we age.
 Weight bearing exercises help to strengthen the bones to prevent this decline.